browserengineering/book/book/accessibility.md

 ```

 The `zoom` factor is supposed to multiply all CSS sizes, so we'll need
 access to it during layout.
-There's a few ways to do this, but one easy way
+There are a few ways to do this, but one easy way
 is just to pass it as a parameter to `layout` for `DocumentLayout`:

 ``` {.python}